pawelmizwa-pc/hotel-chat-script/src/examples/buttons.md

 ## Final Instruction

-Strictly adhere to these guidelines when generating potential user follow-up queries, prioritizing context, relevance, and practical information-seeking behavior. **MUST** answer in the SAME LANGUAGE as the user query.
+Strictly adhere to these guidelines when generating potential user follow-up queries, prioritizing context, relevance, and practical information-seeking behavior.
+If there is not relevant information for follow-up, focus on offering upselling opportunities like Spa, Additional Services, Promotions or Attriactions. **MUST** answer in the SAME LANGUAGE as the user query.